Create and manage shares for Delta Sharing

 This feature is in Public Preview.

 Views are read-only objects created from one or more tables or other views.
 A view can be created from tables and other views that are contained in multiple schemas and catalogs in a Unity Catalog metastore.
-See Create views.
+See Create and manage views.

 on the view.
 You must maintain the SELECT